Dutch slavery apology won't be enough, descendants say – DW – 12/18/2022

 Ella Joyner in Amsterdam

-Almost 150 years after the de facto end of Dutch slavery, the government looks set to make a historic apology.
-But some on the receiving end feel they've not been consulted, and many warn it's not enough.
+The government in the Netherlands, one of the last European nations to abolish slavery, is set to make a historic apology.
+But some on the receiving end say they've not been consulted.

 https://p.dw.com/p/4L0ln